rbnorris3/angular-tour-of-heroes/README.md

 Section should be ok.

 ### Add a dashboard view
-The dashboard.component.ts needs an import for the CommonModule (for ngFor), and needs to be declared as standalone so that it can import the module.
+The dashboard.component.ts needs an import for the CommonModule (for ngFor), the RouterModule, and needs to be declared as standalone so that it can import the modules.

 Corrected version of `dashboard.component.ts`
 ```